How Does a Slow Economy Affect My Investment Strategy?

 It's also a good idea to diversify your investments.
-You do not want to have all of your stock come from one company or from one type of company.
-For example you do not want to have all of your stocks come from the tech companies or An easy way to diversify is to purchase various mutual funds that already spread the risk over several different companies.
+You do not want to have all of your stock in one company or in one industry.
+For example, you don't want your portfolio to only represent the tech sector, because if that industry takes a hit, so will you.
+An easy way to diversify your portfolio is to purchase varied mutual funds that already spread the risk over several different companies.

 But back to the economy.
 When the economy is on a downturn, it's important not to panic and pull your investments, especially if they are at a low.
 This strategy can cause you to lose a lot of money.
 Your best bet is to let your money stay where it is, and wait for prices to go back up.
 Generally speaking, you will likely make money in the stock market over the long term.

 But keep in mind that should only be investing if you can afford to lose the money, and can leave that money alone for five, ten, or more years, depending on your investment strategy.
 Talk to your financial planner to formulate your investment strategy.
 He or she should be able to recommend good mutual funds or investments that will match your investment timeline and financial goals.
 In short, it is important to handle your money carefully when the economy is bad.

 You may also want to consider diversifying your portfolio to include real estate.
 Though it requires more cash up-front, investing in real estate can be an excellent investment, and will help you accumulate wealth over time.
 For example, if you own rental properties it can be a great source of supplemental income in addition to your salary.
 It could also eventually become your main source of income.

 Worth noting: You should try to purchase your rental properties with cash or be sure that you are able to carry the cost of a second mortgage, even if you are not able to rent your place out.
 It is extremely important to realize the financial responsibility that comes with owning real estate and to plan your finances accordingly.